Table of Contents

 Note

-• 3D objects must be placed under the automatically generated MegaBlocks > Block_* node to ensure the rendering position of the virtual content is correct at runtime.
+• 3D objects must be placed under the automatically generated MegaBlocks > Block_* node to ensure correct rendering positions of virtual content during runtime.

-• Do not modify the name of the Block_* node or its local transform, as it is automatically managed by the tool.
+• Do not modify the name or local transform of the Block_* node, as it is managed automatically by the tool.

 Step 4: Configure MegaTracker